 $20,000 per student, on par with tuition at the county's most

 And yet the school board still says it needs more cash.
 A few weeks ago the Broward County School Board voted to beg Washington for a financial stimulus package of its very own.

-Alas, each year Florida schools are required to also shrink their student-to-teacher ratios, which means Broward County must hire more teachers and construct more classrooms.
+"We're looking for up to $500 million in (construction and refurbishment) projects, essentially, which would have the effect of providing some tangible benefit for the school district while also stimulating the local economy, because it's local contractors and people like that who would be doing the work and providing the product," says Keith Bromery, director of communications for the school district.Alas, each year Florida schools are required to also shrink their student-to-teacher ratios, which means Broward County must hire more teachers and construct more classrooms.
 So the school district isn't exactly swimming in cash as enrollment declines.
 And, as always, older schools in the eastern part of the county continue to see decreasing demand while the newer western communities wonder where to educate all their young 'uns.